appleboy/discord-action/README.md

 ```

-## Environment variables
+## Input variables

+* webhook_id - required. webhook id of channel.
+* webhook_token - required. webhook token of channel.
-* USERNAME - Optional. override the default username of the webhook
+* username - optional. override the default username of the webhook
-* AVATAR_URL - Optional. override the default avatar of the webhook
+* avatar_url - optional. override the default avatar of the webhook
-* COLOR - Optional. color code of the embed
+* color - optional. color code of the embed
-* FILE - Optional. send file message
+* file - optional. send file message

 ## Example